 Required for all degree-seeking students.
 Through New Student Orientation (NSO), we will answer your questions about MC, connect you to campus resources, and help you capitalize on your college experience.
 New Student Orientation is available both in-person and online.

 Required for all students.
-Learn all about academic planning by completing an academic orientation advising session.
-Academic orientation is available on campus (MAP or IMAP) or online (eMAP or eIMAP).
-Sessions usually take about two hours.
+Learn all about academic planning by completing an online academic orientation session.
+The program can be accessed online anytime and usually takes about 30 minutes to complete.

 Prepare to meet the demands of college by bridging the gap between high school and college.